kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/cross-account.md

 # Resource-Based Configuration
 ## AWS Configuration
+- For this configuration you will need to create a user or role in the primary account, and a Lambda function in the target account.
+The Lambda function will have a resource-based policy statement which will allow the user or role in the primary account to invoke it.
 ### Primary Account
  - Create a user or role in the primary account that will be used to invoke the Lambda functions in the secondary account
    - Give the user the `lambda:InvokeFunction` permission